💼 Remote work: any place for corporate culture and sense of community?

 The digital revolution keeps changing workplaces, work methods and worker needs.
 Traditional offices are challenged while an increasing number of employees are questioning 🧐 the meaning and purpose of their profession.
 The economic crisis caused by the pandemic calls into question companies’ habits.

-It has contributed to the emergence of new daily words: 🗣 remote, hybrid, flex office, phygital, atawad… Whether it is the fusion of the words “physical” and “digital” (namely phygital), or a sort of acronym that is used to talk about the opportunity to work 🕞 “any time”, from 🌎 “anywhere” and with 💾 “any device” (namely atawad), it looks like we are back in a state of uprooting.
+It has contributed to the emergence of new daily words: 🗣 remote work, hybrid team, flex office, virtual office, phygital, atawad, virtual workspace… Whether it is the fusion of the words “physical” and “digital” (namely phygital), or a sort of acronym that is used to talk about the opportunity to work 🕞 “any time”, from 🌎 “anywhere” and with 💾 “any device” (namely atawad), it looks like we are back in a state of uprooting.
 And this could hang over all of us the threat of isolation, loneliness, and social disconnection.

 Reinventing social interactions in revolution times

-In the digital revolution area, written conversations are replacing oral ones.
+In the digital revolution area, written conversations are replacing oral ones, and virtual offices are replacing physical ones.
 At work, videoconferences are mainly used for formal meetings, partner collaborations and client sales. 🙋♂️ We all use a chat platform differently today.
 You will probably have a dedicated channel to talk about kitchen recipes, or sport gambles, or another random channel where pictures of cute cats are sent all day long.
 Or even funny jokes and memes that make Margaret from accountability laugh 🤣.
 We all know these kinds of conversations, the ones that we have used to mainly have at the cafeteria or in our office’s chill out zone.

 While being remote, are those new ways of communicating enough for workers to feel part of a community🪐?
 Are these new channels of informal conversations enough to transmit the corporate culture of a company, to give a sense of purpose and reconnect with the common world?
 Apparently, something is missing 🤷♀️.
 And having mostly written conversations as a way of socializing between co-workers is not enough.
 Here is what Dr. Michael Craig Miller, assistant professor of psychiatry at Harvard Medical School statues: